When is the best age for a family portrait session?

 Pre-school and primary school

-Your child’s personality will really be developing now – it’s lovely time to photograph children at this age, and to capture the special bond between you all.
+Your child’s personality will really be developing now – it’s a lovely time to photograph children at this age, and to capture the special bond between you all.

 So which age should you choose?

-If you’re only ever going to have one family portrait session, we’d recommend a newborn session as this phase is incredibly sweet, or to have a family portrait session at nine or 12 months old when your little one is mastering some adorable skills and his / her personality will be really shining through.
+If you’re only ever going to have one family portrait session, I’d recommend a newborn session as this phase is incredibly sweet, or to have a family portrait session at nine or 12 months old when your little one is mastering some adorable skills and his / her personality will be really shining through.

 If you’re booking more than one portrait session in a year, I offer a Bump to Baby package (which covers your maternity and newborn portraits).